lidofinance/dual-governance/docs/permissions-transition/permissions-transition-mainnet.md

 The requirements / constraints / "plan design goals" are:

-- do a transition in sane, graspable way;
+- Do a transition in sane, graspable way.
-- maintain business continuity (don't break the flows necessary for day to day protocol and DAO operations);
+- Maintain business continuity (don't break the flows necessary for day to day protocol and DAO operations).
-- have a way to check for completeness.
+- Have a way to check for completeness.

 Thus, the plan goes like this:

-1. Aragon Voting passes all the roles (except treasury management, insurance fund and all roles related to Voting and TokenManager contracts) and ownerships to Aragon Agent;
+1. Aragon Voting passes all the roles (except treasury management, insurance fund and all roles related to Voting and TokenManager contracts) and ownerships to Aragon Agent.
 2. Aragon Agent:
-   1. Grants a role for `Agent.forward` to Dual Governance Executor contract;
+   1. Grants a role for `Agent.forward` to Dual Governance Executor contract.
-   2. Revokes a role for `Agent.forward` from Voting;
+   2. Revokes a role for `Agent.forward` from Voting.
-3. EVMScriptExecutor/EasyTrack remains as-is (Voting is owner of EVMScriptExecutor and holder of `DEFAULT_ADMIN_ROLE` for EasyTrack, but given Voting isn't role manager / admin on things which need to be under DG — Voting can't grant permissions necessary to breach "DG protection");
+3. EVMScriptExecutor/EasyTrack remains as-is (Voting is owner of EVMScriptExecutor and holder of `DEFAULT_ADMIN_ROLE` for EasyTrack, but given Voting isn't role manager / admin on things which need to be under DG — Voting can't grant permissions necessary to breach "DG protection").
-4. Committees remain as-is to maintain business continuity;
+4. Committees remain as-is to maintain business continuity.
-5. Immutable variables remain as-is until future updates;
+5. Immutable variables remain as-is until future updates.
 6. All EasyTrack factories remain as-is until future updates.

-The role-by-role list of actions to be taken is outlined [below](#role-listing-script-output).
+The role-by-role list of actions to be taken is outlined [below](#permissions-transition-plan).

 ## Highlights and exceptions

-- ACL's `CREATE_PERMISSION_ROLE` goes to Agent, that means **creating new roles** should go through the Dual Governance what **will take longer to execute**;
+- ACL's `CREATE_PERMISSION_ROLE` goes to Agent, that means **creating new roles** should go through the Dual Governance what **will take longer to execute**.
-- roles necessary for **pausing** for critical contracts (particularly `PAUSE_ROLE` for Lido/stETH contract) are **considered to be moved to Agent** so it leads to slower decision making in critical situations.
-Sealable roles with no time limitation remain on the Agent and ResealManager;
+- Roles necessary for **pausing** for critical contracts (particularly `PAUSE_ROLE` for Lido/stETH contract) are **considered to be moved to Agent** so it leads to slower decision making in critical situations.
+Sealable roles with no time limitation remain on the Agent and ResealManager.
-- EasyTrack "parts" (`AllowedRecipientsRegistry` ownership) are proposed to stay on Agent to not to overcomplicate the DG "switch on" vote (can be managed outside of DG deployment, if operationally possible; that's ~32-actions-worth vote);
+- EasyTrack "parts" (`AllowedRecipientsRegistry` ownership) are proposed to stay on Agent to not to overcomplicate the DG "switch on" vote (can be managed outside of DG deployment, if operationally possible; that's ~32-actions-worth vote).
-- roles necessary for EasyTrack motions for Curated NOs to add keys remain without changes;
+- Roles necessary for EasyTrack motions for Curated NOs to add keys remain without changes.
-- roles necessary for EasyTrack motions for SDVT management remain without changes;
+- Roles necessary for EasyTrack motions for SDVT management remain without changes.
-- roles necessary for EasyTrack motions for CSM penalty management remains without changes;
+- Roles necessary for EasyTrack motions for CSM penalty management remains without changes.
-- all the roles across Lido on Ethereum contracts are managed by `DEFAULT_ADMIN` (Agent); only EasyTrack has `DEFAULT_ADMIN` set to Voting contract;
+- All the roles across Lido on Ethereum contracts are managed by `DEFAULT_ADMIN` (Agent); only EasyTrack has `DEFAULT_ADMIN` set to Voting contract.
-- at the moment Aragon app does have additional ACL and Kernel contracts for repos (PM repo, Oracle repo, etc.) to support Aragon UI.
-It is [decided](https://research.lido.fi/t/discontinuation-of-aragon-ui-use/7992) to drop support of these contracts (leave them as is);
+- At the moment Aragon app does have additional ACL and Kernel contracts for repos (PM repo, Oracle repo, etc.) to support Aragon UI.
+It is [decided](https://research.lido.fi/t/discontinuation-of-aragon-ui-use/7992) to drop support of these contracts (leave them as is).
-- all L2 bridges refer to Agent contract as a manager/owner so it remains without changes.
+- All L2 bridges (except for [Polygon](#erc20predicate_polygon0x40ec5b33f54e0e8a33a975908c5ba1c14e5bbbdf) and [Linea](#l1tokenbridge_linea0x051f1d88f0af5763fb888ec4378b4d8b29ea3319), which are not under the direct control of the DAO) refer to the Agent contract as a manager/owner and thus remain unchanged.
+- [AragonPM](https://etherscan.io/address/0x0cb113890b04b49455dfe06554e2d784598a29c9#code) and all Aragon Apps Repo contracts ([Voting Repo](https://etherscan.io/address/0x4ee3118e3858e8d7164a634825bfe0f73d99c792), [Lido App Repo](https://etherscan.io/address/0xF5Dc67E54FC96F993CD06073f71ca732C1E654B1), etc.) remain under the control of the Voting contract.
+These contracts were necessary for the proper functioning of the Aragon UI, [which is now deprecated](https://research.lido.fi/t/discontinuation-of-aragon-ui-use/7992).

 ### Impact of the rights getting transferred to DG

 Practical effect of moving the role under DG is

-1. in general, activating / performing any action requiring this role takes longer (LDO governance time + DG default timelock (about 3-4 days per the current proposed params));
+1. In general, activating / performing any action requiring this role takes longer (LDO governance time + DG default timelock (about 3-4 days per the current proposed params)).
-2. if DG veto escrow crosses the first threshold (veto signalling, 1% steth TVL opposes the motion), the timelock becomes dynamic (it's [limited](https://github.com/lidofinance/dual-governance/blob/831ad62bca6913dbfbb56bb341feb8588b349ebe/docs/mechanism.md#veto-signalling-state) during the VetoSignalling state, and [unpredictably long](https://github.com/lidofinance/dual-governance/blob/831ad62bca6913dbfbb56bb341feb8588b349ebe/docs/mechanism.md#rage-quit-state) during the RageQuit state).
+2. If DG veto escrow crosses the first threshold (veto signalling, 1% steth TVL opposes the motion), the timelock becomes dynamic (it's [limited](https://github.com/lidofinance/dual-governance/blob/831ad62bca6913dbfbb56bb341feb8588b349ebe/docs/mechanism.md#veto-signalling-state) during the VetoSignalling state, and [unpredictably long](https://github.com/lidofinance/dual-governance/blob/831ad62bca6913dbfbb56bb341feb8588b349ebe/docs/mechanism.md#rage-quit-state) during the RageQuit state).

-Another important thing to consider: some mechanics in the protocol rely upon "LDO governance reaction time"; the obvious examples are GateSeals (have specific treatment under DG), non-obvious is [`FINALIZATION_MAX_NEGATIVE_REBASE_EPOCH_SHIFT`](https://docs.lido.fi/guides/oracle-spec/accounting-oracle/#negative-rebase-border) OracleReportSanityChecker param.
+Another important thing to consider: some mechanics in the protocol rely upon "LDO governance reaction time"; the obvious examples are GateSeals (have specific treatment under DG), non-obvious is [`FINALIZATION_MAX_NEGATIVE_REBASE_EPOCH_SHIFT`](https://docs.lido.fi/guides/oracle-spec/accounting-oracle/#negative-rebase-border) [`OracleDaemonConfig`](https://etherscan.io/address/0xbf05A929c3D7885a6aeAd833a992dA6E5ac23b09) param.
 To the best of value stream tech teams' knowledge, those are the only two examples with implicit dependancy on DAO's reaction time.

 ## Context and full roles list / things to look up